 Moon and Stars Outhouse

-The moon and star cutout on the outhouses came about in a time when few people could read, The crescent moon was the symbol of women and the star cutout was for men.
+The moon and star cutouts on the outhouses came about at a time when few people could read, The crescent moon was the symbol of women and the star cutout was for men.

 Lighthouse Spiral Stairway